One in three people sleep less than seven hours each night. One in three people are obese. There might be a connection there.

 Although everyone who’s overweight or obese isn’t sleep-deprived, and some people who are sleep-deprived might stay skinny, sleep definitely plays a role on body composition for most of us.

 On top of that, a second study just published shows that sleep debt isn’t just a problem for adults.
-It shed more light on the impact it has on adolescents, especially girls.
+It sheds more light on the impact it has on adolescents, especially girls.

 Not surprisingly, it’s one of the three synergistic health habits I discuss in my ebook, The First 3 Habits of VIGOR(ESS) Health.